How to Report Rental Income on a US Tax Return

 Yet another factor, in addition to the legal status of your business, that decides how you’re supposed to report your rental income is the nature of these “services” that you provide to your customers.
 These factors can heavily affect the way you file your taxes, so it helps to find information and resources that can help ensure that your taxes are filed properly.
 Sites similar to Webtaxonline is one of many resources that can offer the necessary advice needed to ensure that you file your taxes on time and without issue.

-Since the way you do business (incorporated or not incorporated) plays a key role in deciding how you’re supposed to report your real estate rental income on your tax return, let’s first discuss the types of “Legal Statuses” a business can acquire within the US.
-These are:
+Since the way you do business (incorporated or not incorporated) plays a key role in deciding how you’re supposed to report your real estate rental income on your tax return.

 1. S Corporation (Incorporated)